 It is important that you read reliable, up to date information.
 It can sometimes be difficult to know how to find this.
-There are some suggestions for helpful information in our reading list for this section.
+Some helpful information suggestions are in our reading list for this section.
 Or you can ask your GP or specialist nurse for advice about what to read.

 Coping with sleep problems

-We have all had sleepless nights and know how tired, cranky and a bit dazed they can make you feel.
+We all have sleepless nights and know how tired, cranky, and dazed they can make you feel.

-If feeling sad or depressed is making you have trouble sleeping at night, it may help to change a few things about when and where you sleep.
+If feeling sad or depressed makes you have trouble sleeping at night, it may help to change a few things about when and where you sleep.
 If you have severe depression, sometimes getting a lot of sleep may not help much, and can make you feel worse.